aci-ref/facilitation_leading_practices/activities/08-connections.md

 required unless requested by the researchers.

-Without prior connection, researchers might specifically ask a facilitator if she is aware of anyone to collaborate with for the purpose of achieving a specific research goal.
+Without prior connection, researchers might specifically ask if the facilitator is aware of anyone to collaborate with for the purpose of achieving a specific research goal.
 For example, researchers in computation- and methods-heavy fields (e.g. computer sciences, engineering, mathematics, statistics, etc.) may be looking for a domain